Examples of Local Laws and Incentives

 The City of Columbus (City) developed design guidelines for EV charging stations.
 Guidance covers the installation of EV charging stations and all accessories when used in public roadways, parking lots, parking stalls, and sidewalks.
 For more information, see the City’s EV Charging website.

-Electric Vehicle (EV) Charging Station Right-of-Way Permit Requirements – Montgomery County, MD
+Electric Vehicle (EV) Charging Station Right of Way Permit Requirements - Cambridge, MA

 Electric Vehicle (EV) Ready Building Requirements – Middletown, CT